taohan10200/CRA5/Readme.md

-## 3 VAEformer is based on the Auto-Encoder-Decoder, we provide a pretraiedn VAE for the weather research, you can use our VAEformer to get the latents for downstream research, like diffusion-based or other generation-based forecasting methods.
+## 3 VAEformer is based on the Auto-Encoder-Decoder, we provide a pretrained VAE for the weather research, you can use our VAEformer to get the latents for downstream research, like diffusion-based or other generation-based forecasting methods.

 * **Using it as a Auto-Encoder-Decoder**